About Wabash The 16th President of Wabash College

 Dr. Hess is a widely published author with more than 60 books and articles to his credit, and has served as an editor for Economics and Politics and Macroeconomic Dynamics.
 He has been invited to make more than 90 scholarly presentations and seminars around the world.
 His academic specialties include monetary policy, macroeconomics, and the economics of national security.

-He and his wife, Lora, are the parents of two daughters, Abigail and Meredith.
+He and his wife, Lora, are the parents of two daughters, Abigail (a senior at Wellesley) and Meredith (a sophomore at Davidson).